opengeospatial/ogc-feat-geo-json/README.md

 OGC Features and Geometries JSON will build on the widely used [GeoJSON standard](https://geojson.org/) and extend it with minimal extensions to support additional concepts that are important for the wider geospatial community and the [OGC API standards](https://ogcapi.ogc.org/).

+## Status

+This is a new OGC working group and the work has started starting on June 1st, 2021.
+An initial draft of a candidate standard is available.

+The editor's draft of the specification can be found at [core/21-045.adoc](https://github.com/opengeospatial/ogc-feat-geo-json/blob/main/core/21-045.adoc).

 <!---
 The editor's draft of the specification can be found at [docs.ogc.org/DRAFTS/21-045.html](https://docs.ogc.org/DRAFTS/21-045.html).
 --->

-## Status

-This is a new OGC working group and the work is starting on June 1st, 2021.
-The initial goal is to have a draft of a candidate standard with initial implementations for review by the end of 2021.

-The current status is documented in the [proposals](https://github.com/opengeospatial/ogc-feat-geo-json/tree/main/proposals).

 ## Overview